makspll/bevy_mod_scripting/readme.md

 - If your game logic is encapsulated with scripts it becomes easilly moddable
 - Allows writing game logic/UI in a smaller language, making development more accessible to non-coders on your team

-## State of this crate
+## Features

-- [x] Script host interface
+- Script host interface
-- [x] Hot re-loading scripts (on script asset changes, scripts using those assets are re-started)
+- Hot re-loading scripts (on script asset changes, scripts using those assets are re-started)
-- [x] Mlua integration
+- Mlua integration
-- [x] Rhai integration
+- Rhai integration
-- [x] Customisable script API's
+- Customisable script API's
-- [x] Event based hooks (i.e. on_update)
+- Event based hooks (i.e. on_update)
-- [x] Flexible event scheduling (i.e. allow handling events at different stages rather than a single stage based on the event)
+- Flexible event scheduling (i.e. allow handling events at different stages rather than a single stage based on the event)
-- [x] Multiple scripts per entity
+- Multiple scripts per entity
-- [x] Multiple instances of the same script on one entity
+- Multiple instances of the same script on one entity
-- [x] Extensive callback argument type support
+- Extensive callback argument type support
-- [ ] General Bevy API for all script hosts (i.e. Add component, remove component etc.).
-On track for Bevy 0.8
+- General Bevy API.
-- [x] Utilities for generating script native documentation
+- Lua implementation of Bevy API (and support for more langauges incoming)
-- [ ] Tests
+- Utilities for generating script native documentation
-- [x] Optionally loading external lua libraries via `require` (enabled with `unsafe_lua_modules` cargo feature due to potential unsafety)
+- Loading external lua libraries via `require` (enabled with `unsafe_lua_modules` cargo feature due to potential unsafety)

 ## Usage